NPY loaders for typed training tensors #

 - typed 1D and 2D tensor views for vectors and matrices.

-The loader deliberately stays narrow.
+The loader stays narrow.
 It is a runtime bridge for trusted experiment artifacts, not

 a general NumPy parser and not part of the formal tensor semantics.
 Keeping it here, under